joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/06/us/elections/michelle-obama-vote.html?searchResultPosition=9

 **E.U.
 Court Rules Against Hungary Law Targeting Soros-Funded University**\
-`The ruling comes at the bloc pushes back against a growing authoritarianism by the government of Viktor Orban, but is unlikely to have much effect on the ground.`\
+`The ruling comes as the bloc pushes back against a growing authoritarianism by the government of Viktor Orban, but is unlikely to have much effect on the ground.`\
 https://nytimes.com/2020/10/06/world/europe/hungary-soros-university-court.html?searchResultPosition=10